jessepav/lacygoill-wiki-backup/tmux/option.md

 ##
 ## What's the default value of an unset pane option?

-It inherits from its window counterpart.
+It inherits its value from its window counterpart.

 From `$ man tmux /OPTIONS`: